Kansas City Uber Accident Lawyer

 You must know that you do not have to deal with these legal issues alone.
 Our Kansas City car accident lawyer and legal team is experienced in handling all sorts of car accident and personal injury claims.
 You can speak with our Kansas City car accident lawyer today to understand your legal options.

-Were You an Uber Passenger?
+Were You Injured as an Uber or Lyft Passenger?

 If you were injured while riding as an Uber passenger, you should know that Uber typically insures its drivers with $1 million in liability, uninsured, and underinsured coverage.
 As a result, there should be at least $1 million in available insurance coverage for injuries and other losses caused by the accident, regardless of whether the Uber driver or another driver was at fault.